 Start with your upper teeth.
 The majority of people find that it is easiest for them to use their thumbs on their upper teeth as this gives them the greatest amount of control over the floss.
 However, you should floss however is most comfortable for you.
 By starting with your upper teeth, any debris that may fall out will fall onto your lower teeth to be cleaned after.

 Horizontal and vertical movements are required.
 Gently slide the floss between your teeth in a horizontal motion so that debris is pushed outwards rather than down into the gum.
 Move it down to the point where your tooth meets the gum and move it up and down to follow the contours of the tooth and ensure any plaque embedded in them is removed.

 Use a new section of floss for each tooth.
-To minimize passing particles from one tooth to another, use a new section of floss for each tooth – one inch should be enough per tooth, with the extra space each side to help you manoeuvre the floss properly.
+To minimize passing particles from one tooth to another, use a new section of floss for each tooth – one inch should be enough per tooth, with the extra space each side to help you maneuver the floss properly.
 Take note of which tooth you start with so that you can make sure you have flossed them all before you move on to your lower teeth.
 Don’t forget your back molars.
-They are trickier to do, but as your chewing teeth they are some of the hardest working in your mouth!
+They are trickier to do, but as your chewing teeth, they are some of the hardest workings in your mouth!

 Be gentle.
 Being too rough could cause your gums to become sore and/or bleed.
 If you do experience bleeding gums it could be a sign that you need to floss more often.